microsoft/winrtc/README.md

 We're in our earlier stages, stay tuned because we're going to be developing this in the open.

-## Wrappers for WinRT
+### Wrappers for WinRT

 The `WebRtcWrapper` folder contains an alpha version of WinRT wrappers for WebRTC.
 With these wrappers you'll be able to consume WebRTC functionality from any WinRT projection.
 We're working on NuGet packages for these wrappers.
 It takes more than a .nuspec file to have binary code shipped in a NuGet package.

 This is a work in progress, and we would love to hear from you.

-## Sample code for building a Xaml component

-The MyFirstWinRtc folder contains sample code of a Xaml component and an UWP app using the WinRt/C++ projection.
-This sample code uses https://appr.tc as signaling, network traversal and another peer to connect with.
-The code is in this folder is for educational purposes only.
+## Contributing

-This is a work in progress, and we would love to hear from you.
+We want to hear from you!

-# Contributing

-This project welcomes contributions and suggestions.
+File a new issue!
+Tell us what problem you're trying to solve, how you've tried to solve it so far, and what would be the ideal solution for your app.
+Bonus points if there's a gist or existing repo we can look at with you.

+  1. Ask a question

+  Also, have a look at our frequently asked questions page which we will update periodically.

+  2. Start a discussion

+  Discussions can be about any topics or ideas related to WinRTC.
+For example, you might start a Discussion issue to see if others are interested in a cool new idea you've been thinking about that isn't quite ready to be filed as a more formal Feature Proposal.

+  3. Make a feature proposal

+  What components do you want to see in WinRTC?
+For example you can propose a new API on an existing type, or an idea for a new API.
+It's fine if you don't have all the details: you can start with a summary and rationale.

+Over time, we will add WinRTC code and samples into this repo and provide code contribution/developer guidelines.

+### License Info

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.
+## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+This project has adopted the Microsoft Open Source Code of Conduct.
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.